japila-books/spark-structured-streaming-internals/docs/physical-operators/FlatMapGroupsWithStateExec.md

 | watermarkPresent
 a| [[watermarkPresent]] Flag that says whether the <<child, child>> physical operator has a <<spark-sql-streaming-EventTimeWatermark.adoc#delayKey, watermark attribute>> (among the output attributes).

-Used exclusively when `InputProcessor` is requested to <<spark-sql-streaming-InputProcessor.adoc#callFunctionAndUpdateState, callFunctionAndUpdateState>>
+Used exclusively when `InputProcessor` is requested to [callFunctionAndUpdateState](InputProcessor.md#callFunctionAndUpdateState)
 |===